buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_RailwayTrackStructurePart.md

+# Pset_RailwayTrackStructurePart

 Properties applicable to _IfcRailwayPart_ with PredefinedType set to TRACK, or more specialized types including PLAINTRACK, TURNOUTTRACK, DILATATIONTRACK or TRACKPART.
 <!-- end of short definition -->